akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/mapAsyncPartitioned.md

 ## Description

 Pass incoming elements to a function that assigns a partitioning key, then to function that returns a @scala[`Future`] @java[`CompletionStage`] result.
-When the @scala[future] @java[`CompletionStage`] completes successfully, the result is passed downstream.
+When the @scala[Future] @java[CompletionStage] completes successfully, the result is passed downstream.

-Up to `parallelism` futures can be processed concurrently; additionally no more than `perPartition` @scala[futures] @java[`CompletionStage` s] with the same partitioning key will be incomplete at any time.
+Up to `parallelism` futures can be processed concurrently; additionally no more than `perPartition` @scala[Futures] @java[CompletionStages] with the same partitioning key will be incomplete at any time.
+When `perPartition` is limiting elements, the operator will still pull in and buffer up to a total `parallelism` of elements before it applies backpressure upstream.

 Regardless of completion order, results will be emitted in order of the incoming elements which gave rise to the @scala[future] @java[`CompletionStage`].

-If a @scala[`Future`] @java[`CompletionStage`] completes with `null`, that result is not emitted.
+If a @scala[`Future`] @java[`CompletionStage`] completes with `null`, that result is dropped and not emitted.
-If a @scala[`Future`] @java[`CompletionStage`] completes with failure, the stream's supervision strategy may fail the stream or drop the element.
+If a @scala[`Future`] @java[`CompletionStage`] completes with failure, the stream's is failed.

-If `parallelism` is 1, this stage is equivalent to @ref[`mapAsyncUnordered`](mapAsyncUnordered.md).
-If `perPartition` is greater-than or equal to `parallelism`, this stage is equivalent to @ref[`mapAsync`](mapAsync.md).
+If `parallelism` is 1 this stage is equivalent to @ref[`mapAsyncUnordered`](mapAsyncUnordered.md) which should be preferred for such uses.
+It is not possible to specify a `perPartition` greater or equal to `parallelism`, for such scenarios with no limit per partition, instead use @ref[`mapAsync`](mapAsync.md).

-@@@ warning
-Care may need to be taken using this operator between a fan-out and a fan-in (including within a @apidoc[SubFlow](SubFlow)) to ensure that the fan-in preserves ordering.
-@@@

 ## Examples

 Imagine you are consuming messages from a broker (for instance, Apache Kafka via [Alpakka Kafka](https://doc.akka.io/docs/alpakka-kafka/current/)).
 This broker's semantics are such that acknowledging one message implies an acknowledgement of all messages delivered before that message; this in turn means that in order to ensure at-least-once processing of messages from the broker, they must be acknowledged in the order they were received.
 These messages represent business events produced by some other service(s) and each concerns a particular entity.
 You may process messages for different entities simultaneously, but can only process one message for a given entity at a time:

 Scala
 :   @@snip [MapAsyncs.scala](/akka-docs/src/test/scala/docs/stream/operators/sourceorflow/MapAsyncs.scala) { #mapAsyncPartitioned }